Protecting building sites from cold weather.

 For further information please contact the Protec Customer Services team on 0800 834 704 or why not order your Downpipe online today.

-With frosty April mornings coming up it is a timely point at which to write a blog about one the most useful tapes a construction site can have in its stores.
+With frosty April mornings coming up it is a timely point at which to write a blog about one the most useful extra strong construction tape a building site can have in its stores.
 Protec Anti Slip tape is a 25mm x 18.2m roll of high tack tape with a rough “sand paper-esq” surface that provides slip resistance when it is secured to floor protection.

 Anti Slip Tape is extremely useful t all times of the year and in many ways it’s use should be encouraged as standard best practice on sites as it is a means of reducing slip related accidents but it is especially significant at this time of the year when wet and icy conditions are more prevalent.